kenpu/kenpu.ca/content/courses/programming-languages/clojure-language-4/index.md

 title = "Clojure 4"
 +++

-# Turning Complete & Efficient Programming in Clojure
+# Turing Complete & Efficient Programming in Clojure

 [!](highlight)

 - Function and recursion
 - Tail-recursion with `recur`
 - `loop` and `recur`
-- Breaking depth of recursio with lazy evaluation
-- Trampoline: breaking depth of mutual recursion

 # Turing-complete